hassanyahya400/EventsVendor/EventsVendor.UI/README.md

 # Event Management and Ticket Booking UI

 Welcome to the Event Management and Ticket Booking UI application!
-This is a React application set up with Vite for fast development and optimized build performance.
+This is a React application set up with Vite for fast development.

 ## Prerequisites